 STORING LITHIUM IRON PHOSPHATE BATTERIES

 Storing lithium batteries indoors during off-season is highly recommended.
 Also, to optimize battery performance, you should make sure your LiFePO4 batteries has a state of charge (SOC) at more than 50% before you store them.
 It is not recommended to store discharged batteries.
-What’s more, it is also important to cycle the batteries at least once every 6 months, if you are storing your batteries for a long period of time.
+What’s more, it is also important to cycle the batteries at least once every 6 months for lifepo4 long term storage

 Many batteries have the main switches so that users can turn their batteries off easily.
 However, in the case that there are no main switches on batteries, it is highly recommended to take an extra step to ensure your battery is completely off and disconnected to the power.
 Since RVs would have backlit stereo, emergency sensor and CO2 sensor running in the background, this may bypass the main disconnect switch.
 Therefore, when you are storing the batteries, it’s important to physically disconnect the positive and negative wires from your batteries.
 By doing this, you can ensure that batteries would not be undercharged during storage time and can be ready for use anytime.
 Last but not least, you should always make sure to only use the lithium charger.